technomancy/leiningen/README.md

   should not AOT-compile your project if other projects may depend upon it.

+## Building

+Generally a "lein self-install" will get you what you need.
+Occasionally for very new SNAPSHOT versions the standalone jar will not have been uploaded yet.

+If you have a copy of an older Leiningen version around (installed as lein-stable, for example), then you can run "lein-stable deps" in your checkout.

+Otherwise you can use Maven:

+    $ mvn dependency:copy-dependencies
+    $ mv target/dependency lib

 ## Hacking

 Leiningen is very small.
 The latest release is only 890 lines of